Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Data analysis

-We analyzed a study of walking gait in 24 post-surgical intervention children with bilateral spastic cerebral palsy who received one of two ankle-foot orthosis (AFO) types to improve stability during stride.
-The data consisted of approximately 8,500 vertical ground reaction force (GRF, measured in Newtons/kg) by percent stance phase data points, where 100\% corresponds to a completed stride.
-The large number of GRF measurements per patient gave opportunity to model smooths with a large number of knots and assess on a fine grain where patients’ strides differed based on the type of orthosis used.
+We analyzed a study of walking gait in 24 post-surgical intervention children with bilateral spastic cerebral palsy who received one of two ankle-foot orthosis (AFO) types to improve stability during stride, a subset of a study cohort described in \citet{skaaret_impact_2019}.
+These two interventions being compared consisted of approximately 3,400 and 5,200 vertical ground reaction force (GRF, measured in Newtons/kg) by percent stance phase data points measured on 10 and 14 children, respectively, where 100\% corresponds to a completed stride.
+Each patient had approximately 350 GRF observations for a single stride, with the fewest being 270 and the most 526.
+The large number of GRF measurements per patient gave opportunity to model smooths with a large number of knots and assess on a fine grain where patients’ strides differed based on the type of orthotic used.
 With the analysis we hoped to answer how similar was GRF in the valleys (the region of stride between the two GRF peaks) of the two AFO groups.
 We used 150 identically placed knots for the AFO type 1 and type 2 population average smooths.
-Within-person correlation was controlled for using constrained random effect smooths, each with 4 knots.
-Examination of the untransformed correlated matrix showed a similar log-linear decay in covariance structure to that observed without within-patient correlation adjustment.
+Within-person correlation was controlled for using subject-specific smooths, each on 3 knots to avoid the excessive flexibility that would make inference on the orthotic intervention difficult.
 The analysis revealed that the 0.9 TDP region covered most of the valley region of patients' strides, with the exception of a small area on either side of it where the two subgroups' GRF smooths crossed (Figure \ref{gait}).
 The interpretation of the result is that the proportion of true difference in the 0.9 TDP region is at least 0.9 with simultaneous $\alpha= 0.01$.
-The 0.7 TDP region covered nearly the entirety of patient stride with the exception of the approximate last 15\%.
+The 0.7 TDP region covered nearly the entirety of the stride with the exception of the approximate last 15\%.